-In a Cesarean birth, your baby is born through an incision (surgical cut) in your abdomen.
-The surgery takes about 30 to 40 minutes, and your baby is born 5 to 10 minutes after the surgery begins.
+In a Cesarean birth, the baby is born through an incision (surgical cut) in your abdomen.
+The surgery takes about 30 to 40 minutes, and the baby is born five to 10 minutes after the surgery begins.
 The rest of the time is needed to remove the placenta and repair the incision.

 You may have a planned Cesarean birth.
 This means that you and your health care provider know before your labor begins that this is the way your baby will be born.

-You may have an unplanned, emergency Cesarean.
-This might happen because of your baby’s position, size or health, or because of your own health.
-A decision for an unplanned Cesarean birth can occur over several hours or happen quickly.
+You may have an unplanned, emergency Cesarean delivery, and this might happen because of your baby’s position, size or health, or because of your own health.
+A decision for an unplanned C-section can occur over several hours or happen quickly.

 Learn more about Cesarean births.

-Recovery from a Cesarean birth will take longer than a vaginal birth.
-In addition to being a new mother, you are recovering from major surgery.
-It's normal for your incision to itch or feel numb or prickly when you touch it.
+Recovery from a cesarean birth will take longer than a vaginal birth.
+In addition to being a new parent, you are recovering from major surgery.
+It’s important to have a support system that will be able to help with daily activities while you recover.
+It’s normal for your incision to itch or feel numb or prickly when you touch it.
 These sensations can last for months.

 Learn about what to expect if you had a Cesarean birth.